Esquire, Apr 2012

-She was the Indian girl with the faraway eyes in Slumdog Millionaire, the best supporting hottie in Rise of the Planet of the Apes.
-This month she's the winsome star of British director Michael Winterbottom's new movie.
-But who knew she's also a funny, no-nonsense, fast-talking Anglophile?
+She was the Indian girl with the faraway eyes in Slumdog Millionaire and the best supporting hottie in Rise of the Planet of the Apes.
+This month she’s the winsome star of British director Michael Winterbottom’s new movie.
+But who knew she’s also a funny, no-nonsense, fast-talking Anglophile?

 On Tuesday evenings about six, the lounge at the Pali House, a boutique hotel in West Hollywood, is something of a haven.
 It’s all low light and vintage furniture tucked into remote corners of the room—a place of meetings, Macbooks and murmurs.
 And in the darkest of corners, Freida Pinto and I are on a long blue divan, where she’s telling me something very important about jihadis in Afghanistan.

 “We were on our way to one of the temples in Kabul and we saw these people standing around, staring at this car, their arms folded,” she says.
 “They calmly asked us to go the other way.”